akamai-consulting/sitespeed/README.md

 The system requires name resolution of all Linodes.

-To use the Google compoent you will need to obtain a GCP Chrome UX Report API key.
+To use the Google component you will need to obtain a GCP Chrome UX Report API key.